-Supporting mental health and wellbeing
+Supporting mental wellness

-Supporting business through infrastructure disruption
+Supporting small businesses through infrastructure disruption

-Small Business Friendly Council initiative
+Small Business Friendly Council (SBFC) initiative

-An initiative developed by the VSBC in partnership with local councils to create a fair and competitive trading environment for Victorian small businesses.
+SBFC initiative: an initiative developed by the Victorian Small Business Commission (VSBC) in partnership with local councils to create a fair and competitive trading environment for Victorians in small business

-- visit our Events page for upcoming events
+- visit our news and events hub

 - read our website